-The first step to maintaining the momentum, motivation and engagement that so many organizations are experiencing right now is to identify the actions leadership have taken that generated that positive response.
+The first step to maintaining the momentum, motivation, and engagement that so many organizations are experiencing right now is to identify the actions leadership has taken that generated that positive response.
 And then, once those actions have been identified, they need to be made standard operating procedure.

 This is exactly why we are recommending to our clients – and in fact to everybody – did they check in with their teams right now.
 It may not feel quite right – things are still chaotic, far from normal, and goodness knows we’re all busy.

 However, we need to think about what happens if leaders unknowingly stop doing the things that have been so important to – and highly valued by – their employees.

 - What happens if leaders dial back the frequency and clarity of their communications?